 Before making the leap to filing the lien, though, it’s important to keep in mind that there may be Minnesota preliminary notice requirements and that there are always timing requirements with which you must comply before a valid Minnesota mechanics lien may be filed.
 It can be a complicated and time-consuming task to file a mechanics lien by yourself, but if you want to move ahead and you’re ready to do so, just follow the steps below to start the mechanics lien process in the state of Minnesota.

 The first step in preparing your Minnesota mechanics lien filed is using the right form.
-There isn’t anything particularly special about a mechanics lin form, but it needs to contain all the required information in order to be filed and recorded.
-There are a lot of resources out there that claim to provide mechanics lien forms, but there’s no guarantee that they are accurate or even valid.
-But we’ve got you covered.
+There isn’t anything particularly special about a mechanics lien form, but it needs to contain all the required information in order to be filed and recorded properly.

 Levelset’s forms are created and reviewed by construction attorneys and payment experts; thousands of Minnesota contractors and suppliers have successfully used these forms to get paid.

 It is very important to make sure that your Minnesota mechanics lien contains all of the information required by statute.
-Mechanics liens are created by statute, which means that strict compliance with specific statutory rules, requirements, and deadlines must be achieved.
+Mechanics liens are created by statute, which means that you must comply strictly with specific rules, requirements, and deadlines.

-Failing to provide the required information on the lien claim (and providing it in the correct format) is a specific requirement, and failure to do so isn’t just a simple mistake — it can render your entire lien invalid.
+Failing to provide the required information on the lien claim (and providing it in the correct format) is a specific requirement.
+Failure to do so isn’t just a simple mistake — it can render your entire lien invalid.
 This means it’s crucial to make sure all the proper information is obtained and included on the lien document.